Ten Second Review

 New SEAT Leon With Motability - Ten Second Review

-With 587-litres of luggage space and riding on the same MQB chassis as the Volkswagen Golf Mk 7, the SEAT Leon ST estate offers sharp handling, excellent build quality, solid practicality and some great toys at prices around £1,300 less than an equivalent Golf.
+With 587-litres of luggage space and riding on the same MQB chassis as the Volkswagen Golf Mk 7, the improved SEAT Leon ST estate offers sharp handling, excellent build quality and solid practicality.
+Plus this revised version delivers smarter styling, improved media connectivity, extra safety provision and some fresh new engine options.
+As before, the prices being asked represent a substantial saving over those of a comparable, identically-engined Golf Estate.
 It's hard to grumble at that sort of deal.

 New SEAT Leon With Motability - Background